butcherg/rawproc/README.md

 ## Windows Builds

-First, the guidance provided above applies to rawproc builds using MSYS2.
+First, the guidance provided above also applies to rawproc builds using MSYS2.
 With that, the prerequistes are:

 <pre>
 $ pacman -S mingw-w64-x86_64-wxWidgets mingw-w64-x86_64-lcms2 mingw-w64-x86_64-libraw mingw-w64-x86_64-lensfun mingw-w64-x86_64-exiv2 libcurl-devel libarchive